splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 #.
 Verify the information in the `Deregister` window, and then select `Deregister` to finish.

-Private runners deployed with Helm NEW
+Private runners deployed with Helm
 --------------------------------------------------------------